7 Re-review instructions

 The last action window is just to confirm that you are satisfied with your work and would like to submit it for curation:

-After clicking this button, the entity will disappear from your list.
-And you can proceed with the remaining entries until no entity is left in your list.
+After clicking this button, the entity disappears from your list.
+You can then proceed with the remaining entries until no entity is left in your list.

 7.2 Re-review curation